Vietnam at a glance

 What can you buy in Vietnam for 1$?

 1 USD is equivalent to about 23.300 VND, a nutritious breakfast such as Pho or Hu Tieu, 2 cups of coffee, 2 loaves of bread, 4 bus tickets in Ho Chi Minh City, 4 500ml bottles of mineral water,… even a dinner!

 How many days do you need in Vietnam?

-Two weeks is sufficient time to explore the famous localities of Vietnam, but if you want to enjoy more fully then four weeks would be ideal, 30 days is also the maximum stay for Vietnam E-Visa.
+Two weeks is sufficient time to explore Vietnam’s famous localities, but if you want to enjoy more fully, then four weeks would be ideal; 30 days is also the maximum stay for Vietnam E-Visa.